nekrasovp/dash-auth-flask-nginx/README.md

 The are two containers in this project at work.

-dash-auth-flask: where are Dash\Flask web application runs
+1. dash-auth-flask: where are Dash\Flask web application runs
-nginx: containing the nginx server
+2. nginx: containing the nginx server

-The image is build from dash-auth-flask/Dockerfile.
+dash-auth-flask/Dockerfile.
 This one Dockerfile includes all the necessary python components and their dependencies from dash-auth-flask/requirements.txt.

 Because we're using the same image for multiple purposes like different flask applications it has to contain all of these components.

 In an advanced use case you want to build different images which are tailored to their individual purposes.

-For the nginx server container is out-of-the-box nginx image which re-write conf files.
+For the nginx server container is out-of-the-box nginx image with flask/gunicorn re-write conf files.

 ## docker-compose in development and production

 To give an example of a development workflow with docker-compose two configuration files are used.
 A feature of docker-compose is to have multiple configuration files layered on top of each other where later files override settings from previous ones.

 In this project the default __docker-compose.yml__ runs the application in a production like manner while the additional __docker-compose-development.yml__ runs the application in a way more suitable for development.
 "Production like" does actual mean that you can run it like this on the internet, check nginx configuration files included.

 To run the application in a production like manner:
 ```bash